firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q4-OCT/2019-12-17-where-you-are-now-is-better-than-where-you-were-before.md

 _The Philippines._

-And they nod and say _Okay_ and she wonders what they are picturing in their heads.
+And they nod and say, _Okay_, and she wonders what they are picturing in their heads.
 White sand beaches?
 Policemen pulling a teenage boy down an alley and leaving him dead near a pigsty?

 3. The woman at the counter at Coles is Filipino, and she says, _You should try to stay here after your course.
 Everything’s expensive in Sydney, but you’ll earn good money.
 Better than back home, anyway._ Money always comes up, whenever she speaks to Filipino workers here. _I’m doing this for personal growth,_ she wants to say, but — is that it?
 The words feel inadequate and insincere. _I’m here because, with the state of politics back home, I was starting to feel like a monster, treating kindness as if it were a finite thread that I have to hold onto to keep from unravelling.
 But I still can’t loosen my grasp._ The woman at the counter says, “That will be forty dollars,” and she extracts the still-unfamiliar bills, shoves the words back down her throat.